Province considers reopening closed lands to snowmobilers - BC Local News

 Registered club members with the British Columbia Snowmobile Federation can now apply through FrontCounter BC to be considered for one of the permits.
 Conservation officers will be actively enforcing the permits to ensure that only riders with the permit will be allowed in the reopening areas.

 “We had to develop a relationship of trust,” said Drinkle, member and former president of the Kokanee Country Snowmobile Club (KCSC).
-“When I started on the path of caribou conservation over a decade ago, our relationship with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development team was one that was less than trusting on both sides” Drinkle explains.
+“When I started on the path of caribou conservation over a decade ago, our relationship with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development team was one that was less than trusting on both sides.

 “Fast forward to today, the KCSC and volunteers from the Ymir Outback Society are working with caribou conservation to collect data which will help bring a deeper understanding to the wildlife and habitat around us.
 I am so incredibly proud of all of our riders who maintained compliance and respected these closures even though they may not have agreed with them.
 This type of dedication to the process facilitates better communication and a better working relationship with the ministry, science team, Conservation Officers Service and other stakeholders.